Champlain River: Geography

 Champlain River is flowing almost at the boundary between the manors of Batiscan and Champlain.
-Champlain river flows from north to south to empty in the St. Lawrence river at Champlain village.
+The Champlain River flows from north to south to empty into the St. Lawrence River at Champlain village.
 Champlain River rises at an altitude of about 130 meters in wetlands located at the foot of the moraine of Saint-Narcisse.
 Its watershed through the municipalities of Notre-Dame-du-Mont-Carmel, Trois-Rivières (Saint-Louis-de-France area), Saint-Maurice, Saint-Narcisse, Saint-Luc-de-Vincennes, Sainte-Geneviève-de-Batiscan, Batiscan and Champlain, all located, with the exception of Trois-Rivières, in the Les Chenaux Regional County Municipality.

-Champlain river divides into four distinct branches that connect to the main branch.
+Champlain River divides into four distinct branches that connect to the main branch.
 It is characterized by the presence of several meanders, a number of which are abandoned along the river near its mouth.
 The geographical coordinates of the mouth of the river are: -72.28194 West, 46.44695 North.

 The watershed of the river Champlain is divided into five sub-basins, sub-basins upstream of the four branches of the main section, from west to east, the sub-basins of rivers Champlain (upstream) of burned with bacon and fork, and the sub-basin of the downstream portion of the Champlain River which flows in the four branches.
 The slope varies from 5.0 m/km in the sub-basin of the "rivière Brulée" (Burned River) to 0.7 m/km in the sub-basin of the river downstream of the Champlain portion.

 Landslides

 The banks of the Champlain River are composed of marine clays, a variety that is very unstable compared to other types of clay, favoring landslides when water accumulates in the clay soil.

-History of landslides in Saint-Luc-de-Vincennes]:
+History of landslides in Saint-Luc-de-Vincennes: